fx-giant/giant-documentations/visual/social-media.md

 ## Use Case 1
 ### Customer Service on Social Media
-Most if not all companies today have their own social media pages because of its customer traffic, accessibility from anywhere, anytime and the low costs to market your business.
-Customers could reach out to customer service quicker than ever nowadays with the use of social media and some businesses even provide real-time customer serivce online and have their social media managers monitoring their social media and make responses accordingly.
+Most, if not all, companies today have their own social media pages.
+This is due to the ease of managing customer traffic when providing information, social media accessibility from anywhere, anytime and the low costs to market their businesses.
+Consumers could reach out to customer service quicker than ever nowadays with the use of social media and some businesses even provide real-time customer service online.
+Their social media managers will monitor the companies' social media and make responses accordingly.

-To monitor its page's posts, reactions and comments, a social media widget consisting of two of the largest social media platforms worldwide, Facebook and Twitter, is needed.
-You could also utilise it to monitor other pages such that you are analysing your competitors.
+To monitor the social media's posts, reactions and comments, a social media widget that connects to two of the largest social media platforms worldwide, Facebook and Twitter, is needed.
+Apart from monitoring your own social media content, you can also use it to monitor and analyse your competitors' social media pages.

 Configure the Facebook widget with settings as follows: